Automation Testing

 What’s an Example of an End-to-End Test?

 One example is a typical user flow when interacting with Amazon.
-It could be as simple as a password reset, or as complicated as a whole ordering process, where a user has to find the product, order the product, add it to their cart, and purchase it.
+It could be as simple as a password reset, or as complicated as a whole ordering process, where a user has to find the product, order it, add it to their cart, and purchase it.

 Why Automate End-to-End Tests?